Pradhyumnaa/FinalProjectThesis/README.md

 These are files that have a model name followed by either main or cv. main is for TFIDF while cv is for Count Vectorizer.

 ## Running an Existing Model
 If you want an example of how to load and run an existing model without following the model training process, follow these steps.
+For this demonstration, only models trained on TFIDF have been saved due to the memory constraints in GitHub.

 ### 1. Select either LF0, LF1 and LF2.
 Then, go into the Models folder.
 Inside these folder, there is a large list of models that have been saved as a result of the model training process within the "Models" folder.
 Not all models have been exported due to GitHub Repo Size Constraints.
 Select one of these models.
-Please note that there is some variation within the LF0 Models folder as some have been trained with a different SVD function and thus, will require some modifications in the next step.
+Please note that you might need to make some modifications depending on which model you selected.

 ### 2. Copy a model and place it into the corresponding ModelLoading Folder.
 If you wish to run the code without any modification, simply run model_load_file.ipynb.